zhizhongpu/predocguide/index.md

 - Chicago Booth: Pascal Noel
 - Chicago BFI: Magne Mogstad, Alexander Torgovitsky

-Non-top predocs also place researchers into top economics PhD programs, albeit less frequently.
+Many other / non-top predocs also place researchers into top economics PhD programs, albeit potentially less frequently.

 ### Why a "top" predoc program may NOT be for you